Giant freshwater stingray: Taxonomy and phylogeny

 The first scientific description of the giant freshwater stingray was authored by Dutch ichthyologist Pieter Bleeker in an 1852 volume of the journal Verhandelingen van het Bataviaasch Genootschap van Kunsten en Wetenschappen.
 His account was based on a juvenile specimen 30 cm across, collected from Jakarta, Indonesia.
 Bleeker named the new species polylepis, from the Greek poly ("many") and lepis ("scales"), and assigned it to the genus Trygon (now a synonym of Dasyatis).
 However, in subsequent years Bleeker's description was largely overlooked, and in 1990 the giant freshwater stingray was described again by Supap Monkolprasit and Tyson Roberts in an issue of the Japanese Journal of Ichthyology.
 They gave it the name Himantura chaophraya, which came into widespread usage.
 In 2008, Peter Last and B. Mabel Manjaji-Matsumoto confirmed that T. polylepis and H. chaophraya refer to the same species, and since Bleeker's name was published earlier, the scientific name of the giant freshwater stingray became Himantura polylepis.
 This species may also be called the giant freshwater whipray, giant stingray, or freshwater whipray.

 There is a complex of similar freshwater and estuarine stingrays in South Asia, Southeast Asia, and Australasia that are or were tentatively identified with U. polylepis.
 The Australian freshwater Urogymnus were described as a separate species, Urogymnus dalyensis, in 2008.
 The freshwater Urogymnus in New Guinea are probably U. dalyensis rather than U. polylepis, though confirmation awaits further study.
 Trygon fluviatilis from India, as described by Nelson Annandale in 1909, closely resembles and may be conspecific with U. polylepis.
 On the other hand, comparison of freshwater whipray DNA and amino acid sequences between India and Thailand has revealed significant differences.
 Finally, additional research is needed to assess the degree of divergence amongst populations of U. polylepis inhabiting various drainage basins across its distribution, so as to determine whether further taxonomic differentiation is warranted.

 In terms of the broader evolutionary relationships between the giant freshwater whipray and the rest of the family Dasyatidae, a 2012 phylogenetic analysis based on mitochondrial DNA reported that it was most closely related to the porcupine ray (Urogymnus asperrimus), and that they in turn formed a clade with the mangrove whipray (U. granulatus) and the tubemouth whipray (U. lobistoma).
 This finding adds to a growing consensus that the genus Himantura sensu lato is paraphyletic.

+Fossil caudal spines have been attributed to this species from late middle Pleistocene deposits in the Madura Strait and possibly older Pleistocene deposits from Trinil in eastern Java.